-Other Business
+All Other Business

-There is an 802.15 technology focus on Wednesday (as mentioned above)
+Please be reminded of the 802.15 terahertz technology focus event on Wednesday (as mentioned above).
+All session attendees are encouraged to attend.

 Registration is required for this session.

-Please remember about the housekeeping items this session.
+Please remember about the housekeeping items during this session.

-I would like to introduce Yui Nozoe, the IEEE staff representative from the Japan office in Tokyo.
+I would like to introduce staff from the IEEE Japan office, who will be present during the week and assisting the meeting organizers: Yui Nozoe, Director of the IEEE Japan office in Tokyo and Meiko Kajikawa, Project Manager, IEEE Japan Office.

-Newcomer training

-Stephen McCann summarized the 802.11 newcomers meeting to be held this session, as there are many new attendees.
+Newcomer training is available later today.
+Stephen McCann summarized the details for the 802.11 newcomers meeting.
+There are many new attendees at this session.

 Adjourn